IFBC Sparks Age Old Debate: Man vs Machine

 Computer programs that beat the odds, are right up there with unicorns, hookers with a heart of gold, and weapons of mass destruction in Iraq.

-6 months ago | Betting Previews and Predictions, NCAAF
+3 weeks ago | Betting Previews and Predictions, NCAAF

 Colorado came into the 2024 season with a season win total of 5.
 It's fair to say that Deion Sanders exceeded all expectations with this team in just his second year in Boulder.
 It didn't start out that well with poor offensive line play a lingering issue from the previous…